castedo/copyaid/docs/config.md

 Three default tasks make OpenAI API requests:

-* `it`: Makes a new API request and runs `vimdiff` on the resulting revisions and the original source.
+* `it`: Makes a new API request and runs `vimdiff` on the resulting revisions and the original source if there are changes.
 Defaults to the request settings file `warm-example.toml`.

 * `stomp`: Overwrites the source file with the revision of a new API request.
   Defaults to the request settings file `cold-example.toml`.

-* `proof`: If there is no previously saved single revision, a proofreading request is made.
+* `proof`: Makes an API request for proofreading.
   Defaults to the request settings file `proof-example.toml`.

 The following tasks do not make a new API request but operate on saved revisions from previous API requests: